Canner/wren-engine/ibis-server/README.md

 - Run the container: `just docker-run`

 ### Modeling Core
-The modeling core is written in Rust and convert to Python package.
+The modeling core is written in Rust and provides the Python adaptor.
 You can find the [wren-modeling-py](../wren-modeling-py) and the source code in the [wren-modeling-rs](../wren-modeling-rs) directory.